prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_dump_to_dot(const char* pipeline, char* filename);
 ```
-This method dumps a Pipeline's graph to dot file.
-The GStreamer Pipeline will a create topology graph on each change of state to ready, playing and paused if the debug environment variable `GST_DEBUG_DUMP_DOT_DIR` is set.
+This method dumps a Pipeline's graph to a dot file.
+The GStreamer Pipeline will create a topology graph on each change of state to ready, playing and paused if the debug environment variable `GST_DEBUG_DUMP_DOT_DIR` is set.

 GStreamer will add the `.dot` suffix and write the file to the directory specified by the environment variable.
 The caller of this service is responsible for providing a correctly formatted filename.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to dump